jellbrid/jellbrid/README.md

   - TC
     - if not tc.contains_full_season(s, request.season_id) - X
 - filter titles with short/common names with their release year (i.e. Haunt) - X
+- allow older series to have worse quality profiles - X